Understanding "The Best Interests of a Child"

 What this means:

-The judge will consider how a change in custody may change your child’s current lifestyle, and the judge values stability for a child.
-The judge might look at how a change in custody would affect your child’s education.
+The judge will consider how a change in custody may change your child’s current lifestyle, and the court favors stability for a child.
+The judge might look at how a change in custody would affect your child’s education, and if one party has already moved many times.
 For example, a change in custody could mean that your child needs to travel farther to get to school or even change the school they attend.
 The judge might want to know if this kind of change would be bad for your child.
 For stability in family and community life, a judge may look at whether a change in custody would affect how much they see other family members or friends.
 They might also want to know if it would affect your child’s ability to be a part of the community groups and activities they are currently a part of.

 What this means: